-The popularity of cold brew coffee has slowly risen in recent years and as we approach the warmer months here in Australia, you’ll soon be swapping cappuccinos for cold brew in order to beat the heat while still getting your caffeine fix.
+The popularity of cold brew coffee has slowly risen in recent years and as we soak up the warmer months here in Australia, you’ve probably swapped cappuccinos for cold brew in order to beat the heat while still getting your caffeine fix.

 The creation of cold brew coffee is credited to the Dutch in the 17th century before becoming popular in Japan.
 Instead of using hot water to draw out the flavour of the coffee, the cold brew uses time, with coffee grounds left to brew for 12 to 24 hours in tepid or room temperature water to form a concentrate.